sammchardy/python-binance/README.rst

 Each API method returns a dictionary of the JSON response as per the `Binance API documentation <https://www.binance.com/restapipub.html>`_.
 The docstring of each method in the code references the endpoint it implements.

+Some methods require a `timestamp` parameter, this is generated for you where required.

 Some methods have a `recvWindow` parameter for `timing security, see Binance documentation <https://www.binance.com/restapipub.html#timing-security>`_.